hyunjunko01/tribe/README.md

-# Tribe
+# tribe

 USDC escrow for delivery orders on [Arc](https://www.arc.network/) testnet.
 Tribe locks payment between a **customer** and a **store** until delivery is confirmed.
 Riders stay off-chain (existing web2 tools); they submit a delivery photo via a one-time link.
 An AI agent checks the proof, then completes or freezes the order for human review.

 Built with Next.js, Supabase, Circle Developer Controlled Wallets, and OpenAI.
-Based on Circle’s [Workflow Escrow Refund Protocol](https://github.com/akelani-circle/workflow-escrow-refund-protocol) sample.
+Based on Circle’s [arc-escrow](https://github.com/circlefin/arc-escrow) sample.

 ## Table of Contents